karushp/ems-dashboard/README.md

-# EMS Open Source Dashboard
+# EMS Energy Consumption Dashboard

 An interactive Energy Management System dashboard built with Streamlit for analyzing energy consumption data across Kansai and Kanto regions in Japan.